 Fruits

-If you are opting for apples, peaches, pears, or other fruits with hard or chewy skin, make sure to start-off the preparation by peeling them first.
-After getting rid of the peels, chop and put them in a blender.
+If you are opting for apples, peaches, pears, or other fruits with hard or chewy skin, start the preparation by peeling them first.
+After removing the peels, chop and put them in a blender.
 Add ice, milk, or yogurt for a delicious smoothie.

 Vegetables

-Begin by washing and steaming the greens such as spinach, chard, or kale in approximately 2 to 3 minutes.
+Begin by washing and steaming the greens, such as spinach, chard, or kale, for approximately 2 to 3 minutes.
 Follow the process by chopping off the vegetables into ribbon-like thickness.
-You may add other veggies of your choice like broccoli, cauliflower, and even tomatoes.
-Similar to fruits, you might place them in a blender for a nutritious smoothie, or make some soups out of it.
+You may add other veggies of your choice, like broccoli, cauliflower, and even tomatoes.
+Like fruits, you might place them in a blender for a nutritious smoothie or make some soups.

 Other food options include:

 Eating the right foods can go a long way in overcoming the pain brought by TMJ.
-However, if you like to free yourself from the severe condition, you may contact us at Thomas & Thomas Dental for the treatment.
+However, if you would like to free yourself from the severe condition, you may contact us at 7 North Dental for treatment.
 Our dentist can provide pain relievers, muscle relaxants, physical therapy, mouth guards, injection treatment, and surgery if necessary.

-For inquiries about TMJ Disorder Treatment in Phoenix, AZ, book your appointment with us at Thomas & Thomas Dental.
-You can also visit us at 7150 N. 7th Street, Phoenix, AZ 85020.
+For inquiries about TMJ Disorder Treatment in Phoenix, AZ, book your appointment with us at 7 North Dental.
+You can also visit us at 7150 N. 7th Street, Phoenix,